 Other PointsBet promotions and bonus offers

-Along with the Risk Free Bets offer, PointsBet has another feature called the parlay booster that allows bettors to boost their own parlays of three legs or more.
+Along with the second chance free bets offer, PointsBet has another feature called the parlay booster that allows bettors to boost their own parlays of three legs or more.
 It’s not available on all bets, but for the ones it is available on, it means that if you hit your parlay you’ll end up winning more money, which is always a good thing.

 Daily odds boosts are fairly common on most VA sports betting apps, and for a good reason; they’re great value.
 Every day PointsBet boosts the odds on various games and bets on their site, so be sure to check in frequently, so when you see ones that you like you’ll be able to take advantage of the extra winnings you’ll receive.